NielsdaWheelz/conductor-cli/docs/slices.md

 - merges are safe and explicit
 - no merged run leaves behind dangling resources
 - failed merges are visible and recoverable

 ---

+## milestone: v2 — planning and coordination (placeholder)

+details to be defined after v1 stabilization.

+---